Breathtaking Beauty: Wangi Falls in Litchfield National Park

 Can You Swim at Wangi Falls?

 Wangi Falls is a breathtaking twin waterfall with a huge plunge pool at the bottom.
 The site’s refreshing features make it the perfect location for cooling off after a long day at the park.
 Sit in the freshly manicured lawns near Wangi Falls and watch as the water cascades over the falls.
-Since Wangi Falls is an extremely popular tourist destination, most people stay in the main visitor area for less than two hours.
-Instead, try exploring the surrounding area!
-However, make sure to stay on marked tracks.

 Activities encouraged here are swimming, sightseeing, picnicking, going on short walks, taking beautiful photographs, camping, appreciating nature, and of course, relaxing.
 Wangi Falls is a major site with a high standard of access and facilities.